Workshops & Consultation

 This series of workshops provide introduction and deeper dives around genders and sexualities, the LGBTIQ+ experience, and opportunities to act as an Ally.
 Visit the Q&A pages for details on workshops and the Q&A Network.

-This session introduces groups to DEI and the Inclusive Excellence framework, its relation to University mission and values, and supports affiliates in connecting the frameworks to their role and activities on campus.
+This session introduces groups to DEI, its relation to University mission and values, and supports affiliates in connecting the frameworks to their role and activities on campus.
 Longer sessions provide more time to develop specific work/role action plans.

-An introduction to what constitutes, and how to respond to, everyday microaggressions.
+An introduction to what constitutes and how to respond to, everyday microaggressions.
 Can include group work on practicing response options.
+(The full version meets the USG Harm Reduction requirement for RSOs.)

 Intro to Dialogue Skills